 Other Commercial Gym Equipment We Researched

 Having tested thousands of pieces of exercise equipment over the years, there are many items we considered including in our list that didn’t quite make the cut.
-Here are a few other items we love, but didn’t include in our list.
+Here are a few other high-quality items we love, but were ultimately left off this commercial gym equipment roundup:

 - REP Fitness Colorado Bar: While the Eleiko IWF is the best commercial barbell we’ve tested, there are plenty of close runner-ups, including the versatile Colorado Bar.
 It’s not quite as durable, but it’s close.